JoshT-C/JoshT-C/README.md

 ---

 *I'm passionate about computer systems deployment, server infrastructure, and building community through technology.
-Always looking to collaborate on interesting projects and contribute if you have something interesting.*
+Always looking to collaborate on interesting if you have something interesting.*